Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Introduction

-A key aspect of our method is that the location of the boundary is not known and must be estimated as in \cite{BERRY2017}.
-Since the boundary is a measure zero subset, we do not expect any data samples to lie exactly on the boundary, so rather than making a binary choice we instead quantify the boundary by estimating the distance to the boundary for each data point.
-Taken together these results yield an algorithm that can solve the heat equation with various boundary conditions given only a set of points lying on the unknown manifold.
+A key aspect of our approach is that the location of the boundary is also unknown and must be estimated as in \cite{BERRY2017}.
+Since the boundary is a measure zero subset, we do not expect any data samples to lie exactly on the boundary, so rather than making a binary choice (`on' or `off' the boundary) we instead locate the boundary implicitly by estimating the distance to the boundary for each data point.
+For completeness, we summarize the method of \cite{BERRY2017} for finding the distance to the boundary in \ref{background}.
+This distance-to-the-boundary function turns out to be the key to building the boundary integral estimator that converges to $\mathcal{B}$.
+Together these results yield a collection of consistent estimators for $\mathcal{G,E},$ and $\mathcal{B}$ that can be used to solve the heat equation with various boundary conditions given only a set of points lying on the unknown manifold.

-The paper is organized as follows: In Section \ref{overview} we briefly summarize the contributions of this paper.
-In Section \ref{background} we review the method of \cite{BERRY2017} for estimating the distance to the boundary and the outward pointing normal vectors.
-In Section \ref{prelims} we define the class of manifolds required for our theoretical results and establish bounds on the ratios of the intrinsic distance and the distances in coordinates near the boundary that will be required later.
-Then we use this estimator in Section \ref{estimators} to construct consistent estimators of the operators in \eqref{ops}.
+The paper is organized as follows: In Section \ref{prelims} we define the class of manifolds required for our theoretical results and establish bounds on the ratios of the intrinsic distance and the distances in coordinates near the boundary that will be required later.
+In Section \ref{localization} we use these bounds to show that kernel integral operators of the form \eqref{kernelintegral} with kernels having fast decay can be localized to a small neighborhood of $x$ (up to an error that is small with respect to the bandwidth, $\epsilon$).
+In Section \ref{expansion} we present the first asymptotic expansion of the kernel integral operator \eqref{kernelintegral} that holds uniformly in a neighborhood of the boundary (meaning $\epsilon$ is independent of $x$).
+In Section \ref{boundaryint} we introduce the first boundary integral estimator (making use of the distance to the boundary function) which gives a consistent estimator of $\mathcal{B}$.
+In Section \ref{estimators} we use the asymptotic expansion from Section \ref{expansion} together with the boundary integral estimator in Section \ref{boundaryint} to construct consistent estimators of the operators in \eqref{ops}.
 By analyzing the existing Laplacian estimators in light of our new results we show why these standard constructions result in Neumann boundary conditions, as observed empirically going back to \cite{diffusion}.
 Finally in Section \ref{PDEapps} we show how to impose standard boundary conditions using these operator estimators.
-We first turn to a brief overview of the results to follow.